Academic Catalogs

 Course Objectives

-• 5.
-Implement networking strategies by identifying relevant organizations and/or professionals, employing research and outreach techniques, conducting informational interviews, and building professional relationships.
+• Implement a networking strategy by identifying relevant professionals, crafting outreach communications, and conducting an informational interview.

 Lecture Content